hcZhao29/hcZhao29.github.io/_posts/2017-2-7-JavaScript-Flaws.markdown

 alert(s); // s is still 'Test'
 {% endhighlight %}

+### in operator

+**in** can only be used to check whether a prop is in an object like:

+{% highlight js %}
+// Arrays
+var trees = ['redwood', 'bay', 'cedar', 'oak', 'maple'];
+0 in trees        // returns true
+3 in trees        // returns true
+6 in trees        // returns false
+'bay' in trees    // returns false (you must specify the
+                  // index number, not the value at that index) 'length' in trees // returns true (length is an Array property) Symbol.iterator in trees // returns true (arrays are iterable, works only in ES2015+)

+// Predefined objects
+'PI' in Math          // returns true

+// Custom objects
+var mycar = {make: 'Honda', model: 'Accord', year: 1998};
+'make' in mycar  // returns true
+{% endhighlight %}
+It has different function than 'in' in Python, whether **in** can be used to check element existence.

 ### Conditions
 JavaScript uses ```if () { ... } else { ... }``` to set conditions.
 But if there is only one statement in a block, ```{}``` can be removed. like
 {% highlight js %}